 The answers to these questions will be compiled into a context map.
 The context map can be documented graphically like this:

-To make it easier to create the context map, there are a set of ready-made integration patterns that work for most use cases.
+To make creating the context map easier, a set of ready-made integration patterns work for most use cases.
 Depending on which integration pattern you pick, you may have to add additional information to the context map to make it really useful.

 The teams of both contexts cooperate.
-The interfaces - whatever they are - evolve so that they accommodate the development needs of both contexts.
+The interfaces - whatever they are - evolve to accommodate both contexts' development needs.
 Interdependent features are properly planned and scheduled so that they cause as little harm as possible to both teams.

 Both contexts share a common code base which is the kernel.
 The kernel can be modified by any of the teams, but not without consulting the other team first.
-To make sure no unintended side effects are introduced, continuous integration (with automatic testing) is required.
-To keep things as simple as possible, the shared kernel should be kept as small as possible.
+Continuous integration (with automatic testing) is required to ensure no unintended side effects are introduced.
+The shared kernel should be kept as small as possible to keep things as simple as possible.
 If a lot of model code ends up in the shared kernel, it may be a sign that the contexts should, in fact, be merged into one big context.

 The contexts are in an upstream-downstream relationship, and this relationship is formalized such that the upstream team is the supplier and the downstream team is the customer.
 Thus, even though both teams can work more or less independently on their systems, the upstream team (supplier) is required to take the downstream team’s (customer) needs into account.